gloriasoft/veaury/pure_mode.md

 # Pure mode

+## Example
-Two examples are given to illustrate the difference between `applyReactInVue` and `applyPureReactInVue`.
+The example is given to illustrate the difference between `applyReactInVue` and `applyPureReactInVue`.

 The React component AA.
 (./react_app/AA)